OpenSolar Review - A completely unbiased and transparent review of OpenSolar

 Now that you know the pros and cons of OpenSolar, you might be wondering what to do next.
 Should you stick with OpenSolar or try other solar design tools like Pylon or Aurora?

 Well, it depends on your situation.
-If you're a new solar company or a startup trying to save money, I suggest using OpenSolar's free plan.
+If you're a new solar company or a start-up trying to save money, I suggest using OpenSolar's free plan.
 Just keep in mind that the image quality might not be the best for presentations, so be cautious when using it for proposals.

-However, if you have the funds available, I highly recommend using OpenSolar with the NearMap integration.
 This combination will give you the most benefits.
 You'll be able to take full advantage of OpenSolar's features while also benefiting from the high-quality imagery provided by NearMap.
 It'll make your solar designs and presentations much more impressive.

 About Author